Search results

 • The Report Designer will render as shown below: Report designer

-• The Styles defined in the selected Style Key from the above step will be applied to all parts of the report, including the header, body, footer, and report items such as tables, charts, and text boxes.
-This ensuring consistent and customized styling throughout the report in the viewer and export.
+The styles defined in the selected Style Key from the previous step will be applied to all parts of the report, ensuring consistent and customized styling in both the preview and exported outputs.
 External css in viewer